-ART 130\ Fundamentals of Painting I/3 Units
+ART 130\ Painting for Personal Development I3 Units

-Introduction to techniques of watercolor, oil or acrylic with emphasis on composition and materials, students completing several projects, judged on the basis of individual skill and development.
+Introduction to techniques of water-color, oil or acrylic with emphasis on composition and materials, students must complete several projects, judged on the basis of individual skill and development.
 Not intended for transfer to a four-year institution.
 May be repeated for credit.